yasha-tester/java-library-2/README.md

 All the output is shown in the Tomcat console.

-As every IDE is bugged on my machine and don't apply changes when i rebuild my project since not that long ago im in search of workaround or even fix of this bug.
-I would like to continue coding normally, so im busy solving it and then i'll post probably follow further mentioned plans.

 # what im currently doing:

-I just added Create, Read, Update and Delete functionality.
+I just added Create, Read, Update and Delete functionality of a basic level: if you delete -- it deletes all the rows that have exact matches and when you update it makes update to all matched values.

 Next up:
 1) Make Read and Delete better (I want to show Read data to the browser and not only to Tomcat console.
 And i maybe want to rethink Delete function, bc it deletes all the files with specified name, and you might want to delete just one such file for example)
-4) Add login and management system for buying and taking a books (separately) (BIG PLAN)
+2) Add login and management system for buying and taking a books (separately) (BIG PLAN)
 3) Rethink GUI and make it seem a normal app
 *4) Write something similar or even functionally the same in JavaFX or React+Java instead of html/jsp.